TwinkleGhodki/OpenAgent---Lite/README.md

 **OpenAgent-Lite: A Goal-Driven Desktop Automation Assistant**

 ## 🧾 Objective:
 Create an open-source agentic AI assistant in Python that can automate desktop tasks using natural language input.
-The assistant should understand goals, break them into subtasks, and perform actions autonomously—serving as an open alternative to traditional RPA tools.
+The assistant should understand goals, break them into subtasks, and perform actions autonomously—serving as an open alternative to traditional Robotic Process Automation (RPA) tools.

 ---